openbmc/hiomapd/Documentation/protocol.md

 DBus defines its own wire-format for messages, and so support for this transport concentrates on mapping commands and events onto DBus concepts.
-Specifically, commands are represented by DBus methods and events are represented by properties for level-triggered (persistent) events and signals for edge-triggered (acknowledgeable) events.
+Specifically, commands are represented by DBus methods and events are represented by properties.
 DBus will automatically generate a `PropertiesChanged` signal for changes to properties allowing consumers to learn of updates as they happen.